 The Troy University Department of Intercollegiate Athletics is affiliated with the National Collegiate Athletic Association (NCAA) and competes at the Division I-A level.
-Troy University sponsors nine women's sports and seven men's sports.
-The men's sponsored sports include baseball, basketball, cross country, football, golf, outdoor track and field, and tennis.
-The women's sponsored sports include basketball, cross country, golf, soccer, softball (fast-pitch), track and field (indoor and outdoor), tennis, and volleyball.
+Troy sponsors nine women's sports and seven men's sports.
+The men's sponsored sports include baseball, basketball, cross country, football, golf, outdoor track and field, and tennis .
+The women's sponsored sports include basketball, cross country, golf, soccer, softball, track and field (indoor and outdoor), tennis, and volleyball.
+Troy Athletics also sponsors the co-ed sport of rodeo which is affiliated with the National Intercollegiate Rodeo Association.

-Beginning in the fall of 2005, all Trojan sports began competition in the Sun Belt Conference which includes 13 schools from Alabama, Arkansas, Colorado, Florida, Kentucky, Louisiana, Tennessee and Texas.
+Beginning in the fall of 2005, all Trojan sports began competition in the Sun Belt Conference which includes 1-2 schools from Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Tennessee and Texas.
 In the fall of 2001, the football program successfully completed its first year in Division I-A as an independent with a 7-4 record.
 After earning the respect of national powers the University of Miami and the University of Nebraska, the Trojans shocked SEC powerhouse Mississippi State during its homecoming.
 Troy exited Starkville with a 21-9 victory.
-Since then, the Trojans have defeated nationally ranked Missouri, Marshall (twice) and Oklahoma State.
+Since then, the Trojans have defeated nationally ranked Missouri, Marshall (twice), Oklahoma State and the United States Naval Academy.

-In 2006, the Trojans earned their first of four consecutive Sun Belt Conference champions and were winners of the R+L Carriers New Orleans Bowl.
+In 2006, the Trojans earned their first of five consecutive Sun Belt Conference champions and were winners of the R+L Carriers New Orleans Bowl.
 The team also appeared in the New Orleans Bowl in 2008, losing in overtime to Southern Miss.
 In 2009, the Trojans earned their fourth straight league title and became the first team in Sun Belt history to go through a season 8-0 in league play.
+And in 2010, the Trojans once again appeared in the New Orleans bowl and claimed victory with a 48-21 win over the Ohio University.

 Similarly, the 15 other Trojan sports have enjoyed great success since reclassification to NCAA Division I in the fall of 1993.
 The Trojan golf team received a 10th-in-the-nation ranking in 1994 and advanced to the NCAA Regional Tournament in 1995.
-The Troy baseball team captured conference titles in 2005 and 2006 and advanced to the Division I Regional Tournament in 1995, 1996, 2006 and 2007.
+The Troy baseball team captured conference titles in 2005, 2006, and 2013 and advanced to the Division I Regional Tournament in 1995, 1996, 2006, 2007, 2011 and most recently capped off in 2013 by beating the University of Alabama not once, but twice.
 Troy's softball team won the conference championship, defeated the Ohio Valley Conference champions in a play-in, and advanced to post-season play in 1996, the first softball team from the state of Alabama ever to do so.

-Further, the men's basketball team dominated the Atlantic Sun Conference by capturing the regular season Conference Championships in 1999-2000, 2001-2002, 2002-2003 and 2003-2004.
+Further, the men's basketball team dominated the Atlantic Sun Conference by capturing the regular season Conference Championships in 1999-2000, 2001-02, 2002-03, 2003-04 and back on top in the Sun Belt Conference in 2009-10.
 March Madness invaded Troy in 2003 when the Trojans won the Conference Tournament and advanced to participate in the NCAA Basketball Tournament.
-The Trojans also competed in the National Invitation Tournament (NIT) in 2004, and in the College Basketball Invitational (CBI) Tournament in 2009.
+The Trojans also competed in the National Invitational (CBI) Tournament in 2004, and in the College Basketball Invitational (CBI) Tournament in 2009.
+Also, last year, the Trojans once again returned to the NIT Tournament to face the University of Mississippi.